-#2 Check that they have excellent patient reviews.
 In today’s world, there are a range of websites that collect patient reviews, including Google Business, Facebook, and Healthgrades, among many others.
 Be sure to check out what their current and former patients are saying about their practice.

 Not only will you be working with your doctor, but you’ll be dealing with their entire staff as well.
 They should be there to answer all of your questions, provide you with a comforting environment and make you feel educated and nurtured throughout the process.

-#3 Ensure that they have access to an Ambulatory Surgery Center.
 Also known as ASCs, Ambulatory Surgery Centers are modern healthcare facilities that provide same-day surgical care, giving patients a safe and convenient alternative to hospital-based outpatient procedures.
 These offer patients the lowest possible infection rates as well as the speediest postoperative recovery due to the use of local anesthesia.

 ASCs can be utilized for many of the reconstructive surgical procedures required by Mohs surgery patients.
 Just be sure to look for an ASC that’s accredited by the Accreditation Association for Ambulatory Health Care.